Efficient Online Reinforcement Learning with Offline Data: Online RL with Offline Data

 In particular, we find this to be the case when na\"ively applying our symmetric sampling approach for complex tasks (see~\cref{fig:ln-sac}).
 Critic divergence is a well-studied problem, particularly in the \emph{offline} regime, where the policy cannot generate new experience.
 In our problem setting, however, we \emph{can} sample from the environment.
 Therefore, instead of creating a mechanism that explicitly discourages OOD actions, which can be viewed as anti-exploration \citep{offlineRLAntiExplore}, we instead need to simply ensure that the learned functions do not extrapolate in an unconstrained manner.
 To this end, we show that Layer Normalization (LayerNorm) \citep{layernorm} can bound the extrapolation of networks but, crucially, \emph{does not} explicitly constrain the policy to remain close to the offline data.
 This in turn does not discourage the policy from exploring unknown and \emph{potentially valuable} regions of the state-action space.
 In particular, we demonstrate that LayerNorm bounds the values and empirically prevents catastrophic value extrapolation.
 Concretely, consider a Q-function $Q$ parameterized by $\theta, w$, applying LayerNorm and intermediate representation $\psi_\theta(\cdot,\cdot)$.
 For any $a$ and $s$ we can say\footnote{For simplicity, we consider LayerNorm without bias terms.
 This does not change the analysis, as it is a constant.}:

-Therefore, the Q-values of a Layer Normalized neural network are bounded by the norm of the weight layer, including actions outside the dataset.
+Therefore, as a result of \emph{Layer Normalization}, the Q-values are bounded by the norm of the weight layer, even for actions outside the dataset.
 Thus, the effect of erroneous action extrapolation is greatly mitigated, as their Q-values are unlikely to be significantly greater than those already seen in the data.
-Indeed, referring back to \cref{fig:ln-sac}, we see introducing LayerNorm into the critic greatly improves performance through mitigating critic divergence.
+Indeed, referring back to \cref{fig:ln-sac}, we see that introducing LayerNorm into the critic greatly improves performance through mitigating critic divergence.

 To illustrate this, we generate a dataset with inputs $x$ distributed in a circle with radius $0.5$ and labels $y=\|x\|$.
 We study how a standard two-layer MLP with ReLU activations (common in deep RL) extrapolates outside of the data distribution, and the effect of adding LayerNorm.
 In \cref{fig:toy_ln}, the standard parameterization leads to unbounded extrapolation outside of the support, while LayerNorm bounds the values, greatly reducing the effect of uncontrolled extrapolation.